schuyler4/NS0-Oscilloscope/readme.md

 ## Triggering
 Currently, only auto trigger is supported.
 The waveform is continually captured and displayed without a trigger event.
 ## Getting Started
-1) Download the NS0.uf2 firmware file from the releases section of this repository.
+1) Download the NS0.uf2 firmware file from the latest release of this repository.
-2) Hold down the bootselect button on your Pico while plugging it in.
+2) Hold down the bootsel button on your Pico while plugging it in.
 The Pico should mount as a USB device.
 3) Open up the Pico USB device and transfer the firmware file into it.
 4) You should now be ready to go.
-See the [voltpeek readme](https://github.com/schuyler4/voltpeek) to get started with voltpeek to capture and display some waveforms.
+See the [voltpeek readme](https://github.com/schuyler4/voltpeek) to get started with voltpeek and capture and display some waveforms.